 by Dwayne Stevenson & Christopher Sage

-As it enters its twenty fifth year, the ACME Theatre Co. has established a well-deserved reputation for creating powerful, provocative theatre.
+The ACME Theatre Co. has established a well-deserved reputation for creating powerful, provocative theatre.
 The origin of that reputation rests with the company’s Artistic Director, Dean Gabourie, who founded ACME in 1989.
-From the beginning, ACMES approach and philosophy were simple: remarkable players challenged by the themes and ideas of remarkable plays could establish a dynamic presence in the Toronto theatre scene.
-That simple approach has borne marvelous fruit.
+From the beginning, ACME's approach and philosophy were simple: remarkable players challenged by the themes and ideas of remarkable plays could establish a dynamic presence in the Toronto theatre scene.
+That simple approach has borne marvellous fruit.

 To begin at the beginning: